RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 3 guide.md

 5. If the screen doesn't break, I won't get a new phone.
 6. The screen broke but I didn't get a new phone.

+### Common mistakes

+-  **Getting the negation wrong:** The negation of the statement $P \rightarrow Q$ is $P \wedge (\neg Q)$.
+We have discussed this in videos and class meetings, and seen it from looking at truth tables, so this is now a well-established concept.
+If you correctly identify the hypothesis and conclusion in steps 1 and 2, then just use the formula to get the correct negation (shown above).
+A number of students mis-wrote the negation as $(\neg P) \wedge Q$ to get "My screen isn't broken but I got a new phone".
+Other incorrect formulations were present. **Practice: Memorize the formula for the negation -- then ask ChatGPT for practice exercises.**
+- **Not actually swapping the hypothesis and conclusion in the converse but just writing them in different locations:** For example, *"If the screen breaks, then I will get a new phone."* This moves the statement about the screen breaking from the second half of the sentence to the first half; but it does not change the fact that it's still the hypothesis.
+This is the same proposition, from a logical standpoint, as the original.
+The converse of $P \rightarrow Q$ is $Q \rightarrow P$ and this has to involve reversing the "cause" and the "effect", not just rearranging where phrases happen. **Practice: Memorize the formula for the converse -- then ask ChatGPT for practice exercises.**

 ## C2

 1. The predicate is the statement, $1 + 2 + 3 + \cdots + n = \frac{n(n+1)}{2}$.